plugowski/umenu/README.md

 ### `ValueItem`
 Widget to adjust values, by incrementing or decrementing by specified amount.

+**Specific Arguments:**
 - `value_reader` - callable to read current value as start to adjust
 - `min_v` - minimum value for range
 - `max_v` - maximum value for range
 - `step` - step to  increment / decrement
 - `callback` - callback called on every change of value, value will be passed as last argument

 ### `CustomItem`
 Abstract class to override by custom logic, see example below.
 Also you can check `ValueItem` implementation which extends CustomItem.

+### `ToggleItem`
+Item to handle toggles, like on/off actions.
+You can specify state, and callback which will be called to change state.
+`ToggleItem` is an extension for `CallbackItem`

+**Specific Arguments:**

+- `state_callback` - callback to check current state
+- `change_callback` - callback to toggle current state (True/False)

+### `ConfirmItem`
+Implementation of `CallbackItem` with prompt screen before calling custom function.
+Can be used when we need confirmation for specific action.
+If user select "no" option, callback won't be triggered.

+**Specific Arguments:**
+- `question` - can be None, then question "Are you sure?" will be visible
+- `answers` - tuple for `yes` and `no`, it'll simply override default tuple ('yes', 'no')

+## Example menu
 ```python
 menu.set_screen(MenuScreen('Main Menu')
     .add(SubMenuItem('WiFi')